JavierFJ/Miscelanea/README.md

 The repository only contains a few samples of the project, in case the user needs additional information, please contact me.

+### - Report about the most affordable Cloud computing choice to get a Hadoop cluster

+This report is a task for the Master of Big Data, and can be used as an illustrating guide in the work environment.
+This report reflects a research about the Cloud computing providers to get a Hadoop cluster is to use a, supposing that we have already developed a Spark application and our estimation is that we will need a system with at least the following configuration:

+- Processing units: 50 cores

+- Main memory: 100 GB of RAM

+- Storage: 10 TB